rbatis/rbatis/rbdc/Readme.md

 ### how to define my driver to support rbdc driver?
 should impl trait and load driver
-* impl trait rbdc::db::{ConnectOptions, Connection, ExecResult, MetaData, Placeholder, Row};
+* impl trait rbdc::db::{Driver, MetaData, Row, Connection, ConnectOptions, Placeholder};